Booking statuses

 | confirmed | Active booking.
 Blocks other confirmed bookings on the same asset at the same time. | yes | yes (cancel, update times) |

-| cancelled | Cancelled by the author (member, admin, or owner).
-Soft-deleted — kept for audit trail. | no | — |
+| cancelled | Cancelled by the author (member or admin).
+Soft-deleted, kept for audit trail. | no | n/a |

 | rejected | Declined by an admin from the pending queue.
-Distinct from member-initiated cancellation so the member can see the difference. | no | — |
+Distinct from member-initiated cancellation so the member can see the difference. | no | n/a |

-| completed | Booking has finished and usage has been logged and finalised. | — | — |
+| completed | Booking has finished and usage has been logged and finalised. | n/a | n/a |

 Behaviour rules